sid115/se-lab1/README.md

 ### Compiling

 > [!TIP]
-> If you have never done this before, read [this](docs/make.md) guide, which covers the basics of compiling this project from the command line.
+> If you have never done this before, read [this](docs/make.md) guide, which covers the basics of compiling this project from the command line in more detail.

 Compile this project using the included build script:
 ```bash